paperjs/woods/README.md

 Woods is a static site generator inspired by [Kirby](http://getkirby.com/) & [Stacey](http://www.staceyapp.com/).

+Note: early days yet.
+Happy to receive your feedback.

+Terminology:

+*   A Tree is a site (Do we need multiple sites?
+Hm.)
+*   A Branch is a page, which can contain other Branches
+*   Leaves are fields taken from Markdown files with optional parse functions

 Features:

 *   DOM like structure with parents and children